roman-milk/roman-milk.github.io/making-scents.md

  Dominique's breasts pushed gently into Natalie's back and her pelvis spooned her butt.
 The French temptress began to sway and Natalie let her body move with her.
 It was just a swish of the hips but the slow subtle movement was both alien and enticing to her.
 Soon her hips were rocking from side to side in a figure eight motion to the rhythm of the music.
 Natalie closed her eyes and enjoyed not only the motion of her body, but also the sensuous touch of the woman guiding her.
 She felt Dominique's knees bend into hers and tensed for a moment.
 A sultry, "Just go with it," unlocked her body again and a slight dip was added to their duet.

  Dominique took hold of Natalie's hands and guided them down the sides of her body.
 Dominique's breasts pressed harder, making Natalie bend forward and allowing her hands to roam farther down.
-Report_Story #2